aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 About interconnections of the UCs layer:

 - changes in UCs layer **do not affect entities**;
-- UCs layer **is not affected by changes made in UI, DB, frameworks**; the UCs layer is isolated from such concerns;
+- UCs layer **is not affected by changes made in UI, DB, FWs**; the UCs layer is isolated from such concerns;
 - **changes to the operation might affect** the UCs layer;
 - if some UC details change, the UCs layer SC will certainly be changed.